Noise Levels in Weymouth Town, MA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Weymouth Town sounds about 48% louder than Eastern Weymouth Town to the human ear, a 5.7 dBA gap.
+To the human ear, noise in western Weymouth Town sounds about 125% louder than in eastern Weymouth Town, a 11.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Pilgrim's Hwy do you need to be?